Whether it’s on a bike, a paddleboard or your own two legs, the exhilaration of crossing a finish line is unlike any other.

 JULY: The Molokai 2 Oahu calls itself “the most challenging stand-up paddle race in the world.”
 32 miles of paddling across a channel 2,300 feet deep?
 You’ll definitely need stamina if you’re going to make it across this finish line.

 The race starts and ends at Gulf Place, taking runners along 13.1 miles of beautiful Scenic Highway 30-A.

-The action-packed weekend’s events kick off with a barbecue and beer festival.
+OCTOBER: The action-packed weekend’s events kick off with a barbecue and beer festival.
 Festivities include live entertainment and all the BBQ and beer you care to eat and drink.
-Guests then vote for the best barbecue on the Emerald Coast.
+This Half Marathon gives out $20,000 in prizes for top runners!
 Proceeds from this popular race benefit The Sonder Project, a global nonprofit organization in Santa Rosa Beach.
 Full information at their website.

 We would argue that just being in one of these beach locations to soak up the atmosphere and cheer everyone else on can be a pretty special experience in itself.